 The basic graphic diagram for any House of Quality looks like this.

-How to Make House of Quality?
+How to Make a House of Quality?
 A House of Quality Example

 Let us now begin with the actual process of generating a House of Quality for Pizza.